asyncapi/spec/versions/2.0.0/asyncapi.md

 <a name="serverBindingsObjectSTOMP"></a>`stomp` | [STOMP Server Binding](https://github.com/asyncapi/bindings/blob/master/stomp#server) | Protocol-specific information for a STOMP server.
 <a name="serverBindingsObjectRedis"></a>`redis` | [Redis Server Binding](https://github.com/asyncapi/bindings/blob/master/redis#server) | Protocol-specific information for a Redis server.

+This object can be extended with [Specification Extensions](#specificationExtensions).